From Hell to Texas: Production

 Henry Hathaway made the film because it was the only project available at Fox at the time.
 He said the script was "rotten" but liked the central idea and agreed to make it if the script could be rewritten.
 Zanuck agreed and Hathaway and Wendell Mayes rewrote the script in two weeks.
+Mayes called it "a superb Western".
+Mayes later recalled:

+Henry Hathaway is very easy for a writer to work with.
+He's absolutely dreadful for actors to work with: he's probably the toughest son of a bitch in Hollywood.
+He is tough for a reason: Hathaway is not the most articulate man in the world, and he maintains control of his set and of his crew and his actors by being cantankerous and rather cruel sometimes.
+He knows what he's doing; he isn't doing it out of hand.
+He's doing it deliberately because this is the way he's discovered he can work.
+It isn't true with a writer.
+He's a very gentle man when you sit down with him in a room to write.
+He doesn't feel that he has to browbeat you.

 When first offered the role of Tod Lohman, Don Murray turned it down, complaining that the script for "The Hell-Bent Kid" was "filled with unnecessary violence."
 According to Hollywood columnist Hedda Hopper, the actor eventually agreed to appear in the movie, but only after a complete rewrite job was done, omitting all the elements that Murray complained about.
 The actor then began work by "taking daily riding lessons to get in shape for the cowboy role."
 Hathaway said Murray was "not a strong actor but an obstinate one.
 I played on that.
 I couldn't play him strong so I played him stubborn, almost fanatical."
 Hathaway says Murray refused to play a killer so the script was rewritten that the person Murray shoots is shown to survive.